Pullusb/SB_ActiveSwap/README.md

 ### Description

 The shortcuts use the key directly below escape (the left-most from the number top row).
-This key changes accoding to keyboard layouts...
+This key changes according to keyboard layouts...
 use \` for qwerty
 use ² for azerty Fr PC